narayn07/Java/README.md

-# Java-Basics
+# Java
-You will get here java basics syntax and DSA questions in java
+Solution of DSA questions in java